Air Conditioning and Heating ProductsClassic Air Inc. Products and Services

 At Classic Air heating and air conditioning we specialize in central air conditioning and heating systems for every size and type of home or business.
-As authorized dealers of Lennox, Tempstar and Aire-Flo brands, we offer excellence in quality, selection and pricing.
-We provide Air Conditioners, Heat Pumps, Gas and Electric Furnaces, High Efficient Air Cleaners, Air Filters, Humidifiers, etc.
+As authorized dealers of Lennox, Tempstar, Mitsubishi, and AprilAire brands we offer excellence in quality, selection and pricing.
+We provide Air Conditioners, Heat Pumps, Gas and Electric Furnaces, Package Units, Mini-Split Systems, Hanging Heaters, High Efficient Air Cleaners, Air Filters, Humidifiers, etc.

 When purchasing a replacement air conditioner there is more to choose than just the brand.
 There are several features or ratings that you must take into consideration.